-While the days are still warm, it's hard to deny that summer is coming to an end.
-The leaves are just starting to turn colors, the mornings are brisk, and classes commence for Oregon Institute of Technology and Klamath Community College on Monday, September 24, 2012.
-To honor those who chose to pursue higher education in the Klamath Basin, the week of September 24 through September 30, 2012 will be the "Week of the College Student" in Klamath County and within the City of Klamath Falls.
+The trees are turning colors, the temperatures are cooler, and college students are returning to campuses across the nation.
+Fall is in the air.
+Classes commence at Oregon Institute of Technology and at Klamath Community College (KCC) on Monday, September 26th.
+To honor those who chose to pursue higher education in the area, the week of September 25 through October 2, 2011 will be the “Week of the College Student” in Klamath County and within the City of Klamath Falls.

 About Oregon Tech

 Founded in Klamath Falls in 1947, Oregon Institute of Technology is one of seven institutions in the Oregon University System, and the only public institute of technology in the Pacific Northwest.
 Oregon Tech provides degree programs in engineering and health technologies, management, communications and applied sciences that prepare students to be effective participants in their professional, public and international communities through hands-on learning.
-Oregon Tech has a traditional, residential campus in Klamath Falls and an urban campus in Wilsonville.
-The university also has sites in West Portland, Salem, La Grande, and Seattle, as well as online degree offerings.
+Oregon Tech’s main campus is in Klamath Falls; other sites are located in Portland, Salem, La Grande and Seattle.
+Oregon Tech will consolidate its campuses in the Portland area to a larger facility in Wilsonville in Fall 2012.
 Visit www.oit.edu to learn more about Oregon Institute of Technology.